Written by Stacey Kelleher. Reviewed by Sean Busch.

 What Formaldehyde Does to the Body

-Humans come into contact with formaldehyde by inhaling fumes, absorbing it through the skin, or through ingesting foods and drinks that contain it.
-In 2011, the US government classified formaldehyde as a carcinogen.
+Formaldehyde can be absorbed by inhaling fumes, skin contact, or even ingesting foods and drinks that contain it.
+In 2011, the US government officially classified formaldehyde as a carcinogen.

-Research on workers exposed to formaldehyde on a regular basis showed a clear link between exposure and a host of health problems including:
+Research on workers exposed to formaldehyde cleaning products on a regular basis showed a clear link between exposure and a host of health problems including:

 - Nerve palsy

 - Cancers including leukemia

 - Decreased white blood cell count